ritesh001/ritesh001/README.md

 - 👀 I’m interested in developing computational utilities for materials science applications
 - 🌱 I’m currently honing skills related to machine learning and deep learning (especially generative models and RL)
 - 💞️ I’m looking to collaborate on the topics related to my research areas
-- 📫 Reach me at ritesk@iisc.ac.in or riteshchemiisc@gmail.com
+- 📫 Reach me at ritesk@uchicago.edu or riteshchemiisc@gmail.com

 <!---
 ritesh001/ritesh001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.